Can't Love You Anymore: Composition

-Chart performance
+Commercial performance

 The song shot to the top of the Instiz iChart upon release, and eventually achieved a Perfect All-Kill, as the single hit number one on all of the major South Korean music sites simultaneously.
 "Can't Love You Anymore" is IU's ninth career Perfect All-Kill, and was achieved a mere two weeks after her previous one for her song "Through the Night" (IU has since extended this number to 12 Perfect All-Kills).
 The song also marked Oh Hyuk's third Perfect All-Kill.
-Upon its week of release, the song placed third on the Gaon Digital Charts for the 14th charting week of the year - April 2 to April 8 - despite being released on April 7.
-A week later it rose to number one on the digital charts becoming IU's 15th number one in South Korea; a number which has since risen to 18 as of December, 2017.
+Upon its week of release, the song placed third on the Gaon Digital Charts for the 14th charting week of the year – April 2 to 8 – despite being released on April 7.
+A week later it rose to number one on the digital charts becoming IU's 15th number one in South Korea; a number which has since risen to 18 as of December 2017.
 The song topped the Gaon monthly chart for April becoming IU's seventh song to top the said chart.
 The song continued to chart for eight months after its release.

 On the week of release, the song sold 167,270 downloads according to Gaon; a number which increased to 196,659 during its second week of release.
 "Can't Love You Anymore" also pulled large streaming numbers, being streamed 8,107,711 times during its first full week of release.
-By the end of 2017, 1,536,837 downloads of the song have been sold in South Korea according to Gaon - making it the best selling collaboration song of the year and has accumulated 91,405,667 streams, making it one of the more popular songs of the year by this method of consumption as well.
+By the end of 2017, 1,536,837 downloads of the song have been sold in South Korea according to Gaon.
+It surpassed 100 million streams in South Korea in 2018.